stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

 by `Web.Internal.Types`, which also includes the subtyping relations (more on that later).

-FFI bindings are defined in submoduls of `Web.Internal` ending on `Prim.idr`.
+FFI bindings are defined in submodules of `Web.Internal` ending on `Prim.idr`.
-If you are interested in how to interact with javascript through the FFI, you will find lots of examples there.
+If you are interested in how to interact with javascript through the FFI, you will find many examples there.

 The actual API of this library is provided by the modules in `Web.Raw`, which provide a convenience layer around